bhuvaneshwarikashyap/Rule-Based-AI-Chatbot/README.md

 🧠 How It Works

-The chatbot checks the user's message against predefined keywords and returns the corresponding response.
+The chatbot uses keyword matching to find a suitable response for the user's message.

-If it does not recognize the input, the user can teach it a new response.
-The new response is stored locally in a JSON file and can be used in future sessions.
+If no matching response is found, the user can teach the chatbot a new response.
+The learned response is stored locally in a JSON file.

 🔮 Future Improvements

-- Graphical User Interface (GUI)
+- GUI interface
 - Voice input and output
+- Chat history
 - More conversation categories
 - Sentiment-based responses
-- Chat history
 - Web-based interface
 - Database integration